telerik/ajax-docs/controls/dock/how-to/adding-content-to-raddock.md

 ````

->note Note that when using the **ContentContainer** property, you should always execute the code, even on a postback.
+>tip Note that when using the **ContentContainer** property, you should always execute the code, even on a postback.
 This is because controls you add this way are not persisted in the ViewState.
 >